The Angular Localization Function (ALF): a practical tool to measure solvent angular order with Molecular Density Functional Theory: Introduction

-In the present work, we introduce a measure of the local orientational order/disorder of the solvent around a solute or next to an interface, which we call the Angular Localization Function (ALF), by analogy with the Electron Localization Function (ELF) used in electronic DFT \cite{becke_simple_1990}.
+In the present work, we introduce a measure of the local orientational order/disorder of the solvent around a solute or next to an interface, which we call the Angular Localization Function (ALF), by analogy with the Electron Localization Function (ELF) used in electronic DFT \citen{becke_simple_1990}.
 While the ELF connects electron localization to the local kinetic-energy density, the ALF quantifies the local orientational entropy.
 As ELF, ALF can conveniently be used for visualization purposes.
-Mathematically, ALF is the Kullback-Leibler (KL) divergence~\cite{martin_jensenshannon_2015} of the isotropic orientation distribution with respect to the actual orientation distribution.
-The KL divergence is a well-known measure of the similarity between distributions, and comparing with the isotropic distribution quantifies how the actual angular distribution differs from the isotropic one observed in the bulk reference fluid.
-We also propose an alternative measure based on the Jensen-Shannon divergence~\cite{martin_jensenshannon_2015}.
-While its physical interpretation is less straightforward, it possesses valuable properties, such as being bounded and returning distinct values for vacuum and homogeneous regions.
-Section~\ref{sec:theo} shortly reviews MDFT and presents the concepts introduced in the present work to analyze the local angular distribution, in particular the ALF.
+Mathematically, ALF is the Kullback-Leibler (KL) divergence~\citen{martin_jensenshannon_2015} of the isotropic orientation distribution with respect to the actual orientation distribution.
+The KL divergence is a well-known measure of the similarity between distributions, and comparing with the isotropic distribution quantifies how the actual angular distribution differs from the isotropic one observed in the bulk reference fluid. \citen{martin_jensenshannon_2015}.
+While its physical interpretation is less straightforward, it possesses valuable properties, such as being bounded and returning distinct values for vacuum and homogeneous regions. \gj{The measures introduced here are illustrated using MDFT, but they can also be applied to other classical DFT methods\citen{marechal_inhomogeneous_2011,simon_orientational_2025} or simulation techniques that allow for the computation of a spatially and orientationally dependent density.
+The approach is also straightforwardly generalizable to mixtures of anisotropic particles, where ALF can be computed for each constituent species.} Section~\ref{sec:theo} shortly reviews MDFT and presents the concepts introduced in the present work to analyze the local angular distribution, in particular the angular localization function.
 Section~\ref{sec:results} then illustrates the utility of ALF on several systems.